brunobritodev/JPProject.IdentityServer4.SSO/README.md

 Check below how it was developed.

 Written in ASP.NET Core and Angular 8.
-The main goal of project is to be a Management Ecosystem for IdentityServer4.
-Helping Startup's and Organization to Speed Up the Setup of User Management.
-Helping teams and entrepreneurs to achieve the company's primary purpose: Maximize shareholder value.

 - Angular 8
 - Rich UI interface